skeeto/skeeto.github.com/_posts/2016-10-07-Small-Size-Optimization-in-C.markdown

 is still covered, too, at what is probably an insignificant cost.

 An important difference to SmallVector is that they parameterize the small buffer's size through the template.
-In C we're stick with fixed sizes or macro hacks.
+In C we're stuck with fixed sizes or macro hacks.
 Or are we?

 ### Using a Caller-Provided Buffer